-Policy Integrity has particular expertise on the regulatory impact analysis that HHS conducted in support of the Final Rule.
-In 2008, we submitted an expert report on the defective analysis HHS prepared to support a previous effort to expand statutory conscience rights through rulemaking.
-See Inst. for the Study of Regulation, Comments on Ensuring That Department of Health and Human Services Funds Do Not Support Coercive or Discriminatory Policies or Practices in Violation of Federal Law (Sept.
-16, 2008).
-That 2008 rule was repealed in 2011, but the Final Rule is similar in many respects and has similar fundamental deficiencies in its cost-benefit analysis, as Policy Integrity pointed out in a March 2018 comment letter.
+and has similar fundamental deficiencies in its cost-benefit analysis, as Policy Integrity pointed out in a March 2018 comment letter.
 Inst. for Policy Integrity, Comment Letter on Protecting Statutory Conscience Rights in Health Care (Mar.
 27, 2018) ("Policy Integrity Comments").

-Plaintiffs argue that the Final Rule is arbitrary and capricious in part because "HHS conducted and relied on a flawed cost-benefit analysis."
-San Francisco's Mem.
-P. & A. Supp.
-Mot.
-Prelim.
-Inj. at 13.
+Plaintiff argues that the Final Rule is arbitrary and capricious in part because HHS relied on a flawed cost-benefit analysis.
+Compl. at 44.
 Policy Integrity's expertise in cost-benefit analysis and experience with the Final Rule give it a unique perspective from which to evaluate this claim.